CiscoDevNet/ansible-dcnm/README.md

 Ongoing development efforts and contributions to this collection are solely focused on enhancements to current dcnm modules, additional dcnm modules and enhancements to the connection plugin.

 We welcome community contributions to this collection.
 If you find problems, please open an issue or create a PR against the [Cisco DCNM collection repository](link_to_repo).

-See the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for details on contributing to Ansible.

 ## Changelogs
 <!--Add a link to a changelog.md file or an external docsite to cover this information. -->